swisskyrepo/InternalAllTheThings/docs/cloud/azure/azure-access-and-token.md

     --data-urlencode 'client_secret=<client-secret>' \
     --data-urlencode 'grant_type=client_credentials'
     ```
-* Use an access token
+* Use the access token with MgGraph
     ```ps1
     # use the jwt
     $token = "eyJ0eXAiO..."